 Emerson Radio and Television Technology Changeover from Tubes to Transistors: Model 747 vs 838

-Midget radios are relatively rare and even more so to fine one without cabinet heat cracks.
+Midget radios are relatively rare and even more so to find one without cabinet heat cracks.
 Radios like this one sell usually under $10 and have minimal circuits to cut costs.
 Surprisingly here is a set with prewar technology that is only 8"X5.5"X5".
+Unfortunately they were also shock boxes as shown in this video.

 Emerson Radio and Television came out with the purse size 747 in 1953 using subminiature tube was the perfect transition to their first transistor model (still had 3 tubes) model 838 hybrid set in 1955